De-Panther/unity-webxr-export/README.md

 This asset works by utilizing Unity's WebGL platform support and therefore shares the same limitations.
 Because of this, mobile support is limited and may not work.
 We did made sure to make it light, so mobile devices would be able to handle it, and it is able to run on high end mobile devices with some optimizations.
 See [Unity's WebGL browser compatibility](https://docs.unity3d.com/2019.3/Documentation/Manual/webgl-browsercompatibility.html).

 ### Version History and Notes

+You can check the changelogs of [WebXR Export](Packages/webxr/CHANGELOG.md) and [WebXR Interactions](Packages/webxr-interactions/CHANGELOG.md) for version history.

 ## Contributing